muneeb3123/hospital-db/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+> Describe between 1-2 key features of the application.

-- **[Database Creation and Table Schema: Create a relational database named "vet_clinic" and define a table named "animals" to store animal information.]**
+- **[Database Creation and Table Schema: Create a relational database and define a table to store information.]**
-- **[Data Insertion: Insert specific animal data into the "animals" table, including details such as name, date of birth, weight, neutered status, and escape attempts.]**
-- **[Data Querying: Write SQL queries to retrieve information from the "animals" table based on criteria such as name, birth year, neutered status, escape attempts, and weight]**
+- **[Addin foreign keys for the many-to-may relationships]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>